 The Beam Magazine presents an English short story ‘Palace of Dreams’ by Tayyaba Gohar.
 Tayyaba is a resident of Preetabad in Hyderabad.
 She has done her Masters in English Literature.
 She is ….. read more

 ‘When The Heart Stops’ is a short story by the very versatile and spontaneous upcoming author ‘Zainab Shah’.
 Her writing style is distinctive, free-flowing, as well as intensive.
-She has come up with a simple plot and story, but … read more ….
+She has … read more ….